Chao Lake

 Chao Lake (巢湖), also known by its Chinese name Chao Hu, is a lake wholly situated in Hefei, the capital of Anhui Province.
-It is the largest lake in Anhui and one of the five largest freshwater lakes in China.
+It is the largest lake in Anhui and one of the five major freshwater lakes in China.

 Mythology

 According to legend, the site of the lake was once a prosperous city named Chaozhou.
 Because of sins of its people, it was cursed by the heavens and ordered to be destroyed by flooding.
-The task was to be carried out by a white dragon who was only able to find one good person, an old lady ("Lao" in Chinese) surnamed Jiao.
+The task was to be carried out by a white dragon, who was only able to find one good person, an old lady ("Lao" in Chinese) surnamed Jiao.
 After the destruction of Chaozhou, only the old lady and her daughter were saved.
 They became the two islands emerging from the lake.

 This legend may be rooted in geological history, since Lake Chao is on the intersection of several major faults, of which the most famous is the Tan-Lu fault, which caused the great 1976 Tangshan earthquake in its northern section.